-I’m a writer, writer, oral historian, scholar and avid home cook and gardener.
+I'm a writer, oral historian, scholar and avid home cook and gardener.
 I love feeding people and being fed, asking questions and trying to answer them, too.

 For me, it's all food, all the time.
 In the past decade, I've worked as a full time farmer, restaurant reviewer, anti-poverty and sustainable agriculture policy advocate, urban agriculture instructor, researcher at the American Museum of Natural History, and professional pie baker.

 My first book-- a collection of essays I commissioned and edited on the renowned southern chef and food writer, Edna Lewis-- will be published by UNC Press in 2018.

 I recently finished my PhD in Food Studies at NYU; my dissertation was based on a series of oral history interviews I conducted with the legendary editor, Judith Jones.

 I teach courses on food culture and writing at NYU's Gallatin School for Individualized Study and via the NYU Prison Education Initiative at Wallkill Correctional Facility.